calaldees/teachingWorkshops/teacherTraining/_rss_and_wiki_notes.md

     * From multiple independent sources
         * E.g. PGCE, SD, 7-14, Placements, Assessments (i'm just brainstorming, the important point is that each of these has independent people/teams/departments )
     * _timeley_
-        * No need to artifically batch communications
+        * No need to artificially batch communications
     * Reduce individual filtering duplication
-    * Central connonical point of truth
+    * Central canonical point of truth
+        * No searching our personal unstructured data for possible out of date documents
     * Accessible
         * (across the organisation)
         * Externally